-The Regents B.A.
-Program assumes that adults have different needs and goals than traditional undergraduates; time, space, and program requirements are designed to meet the special needs of the adult learner.
+The RBA Program assumes that adults have different needs and goals than traditional undergraduates; time, space, and program requirements are designed to meet the special needs of the adult learner.
 The program is designed to provide students with a comprehensive general education without the requirement of a major (or minor).
 It is a flexible, yet structured program that provides incentive for the mature student to return to college studies.
 It also meets the needs of many adults who have had no previous college work.

 There is considerable flexibility in how, when, and where course requirements are met: students may earn credit through regular courses; credit by exam (CLEP); Internet-based courses, WVROCKS compressed online courses; and through writing portfolios.

 The RBA Program was created by the West Virginia State Board of Regents in 1975.
 Although that Board no longer exists, the degree program continues in the 10 public college and universities in the state: Shepherd, West Virginia University, Bluefield, Concord, Glenville, WVIT, West Liberty, Fairmont, West Virginia State, and Marshall University.